Probate Q&A Series

 Collect deeds, surveys, tax records, mortgages, leases, and any written agreements among co-owners.
 These documents can support your position on boundary lines, contributions to improvements, or agreed methods of dividing the land.

-3. Consult a Probate Attorney
+3. Consult a Real Estate Attorney

 Partition actions involve complex questions about property law, co-ownership rights and sometimes probate assets.
 An attorney can review defenses such as: